Argumentative Essay Outline: 4 Types & Examples Explained

 1. What is an argumentative essay?

-An argumentative essay is a type of writing that takes a position on a specific topic and supports it with evidence, facts, and reason.
-The purpose is to convince the reader of the validity of the writer's opinion while contesting opposing views.
+An argumentative essay takes a position on a debatable topic and supports it with evidence, reasoning, and responses to opposing views.

-The structure of your essay will depend on how you wish to argue:
+The best structure depends on how you want to argue:

 3. How do I write a strong claim in an argumentative essay?